mchelen/michaelchelen.net/_posts/2010-12-07-android-connectbot-ssh-key-auth-howto.md

 # Optional: Disable Key
-If the device is lost or access should to be disabled at any time, remove the key from the `authorized_keys` file.
+If the device is lost or access should to be disabled at any time, remove the key from the server's `authorized_keys` file.
 Use any text editor, or sed, to find the appropriate line.
-With a key named htc_aria for example:
+With a key named `htc_aria` for example:

     cd ~/.ssh
     sed '/htc_aria$/d' authorized_keys | tee authorized_keys